ckoerber/lsqfit-gui/README.md

 lsqfitgui [--function other_script.py:fcn] fit.p
 ```

-Both commands will spawn a local serve to interface.
+Both commands will spawn a local server to interface.

 ## Advanced configuration